William Gaxton

-William Gaxton (né Arthur Anthony Gaxiola, December 2, 1889 – February 2, 1963) was an American star of vaudeville, film, and theatre.
-Gaxton was president of The Lambs Club from 1936 to 1939, 1952 to 1953, and 1957 to 1961.
-He and Victor Moore became a popular theatre team in the 1930s and 1940s; they also appeared in a film together.
+William Gaxton (né Arthur Anthony Gaxiola; December 2, 1893 – February 2, 1963) was an American actor of vaudeville, film, and theatre.
+For many years Gaxton was president of The Lambs Club, a theatrical organization in New York City.
+He and Victor Moore became a popular theatre duo in the 1930s and 1940s; they also appeared in a film together.

 Biography

-Gaxton was born Arthur Anthony Gaxiola.
-He was of Spanish ancestry and a cousin of actor Leo Carrillo.
-He attended Boone Military Academy, Lowell High School, Santa Clara College, and the University of California.
+Gaxton was born as Arthur Anthony Gaxiola, on December 2, 1893, in San Francisco, California.
+He was Californio of Spanish ancestry, and a cousin of actor Leo Carrillo.
+He attended the Boone's Military Academy (or Boone's University School for Boys), and Berkeley High School, in Berkeley, California; and Lowell High School in San Francisco.

+Gaxton attended Santa Clara College, with classmate Edmund Lowe; and the University of California, Berkeley.
+He was in the Sigma Phi fraternity at UC Berkeley.

+Career

 Gaxton appeared on film and onstage.
 He debuted on Broadway in the Music Box Revue on October 23, 1922.

+Gaxton was president of The Lambs Club, a theatrical organization in New York City, from 1936 to 1939, 1952 to 1953, and 1957 to 1961.

 On radio Gaxton starred in Broadway Showtime, a 30-minute musical drama that ran on CBS from December 27, 1943, to June 26, 1944.

 In 1961 and 1962, he and Arthur Treacher starred in Guy Lombardo's production of the musical Paradise Island at Jones Beach Marine Theater.

 He died from cancer on February 2, 1963, in Manhattan.
-He was survived by his wife, Madeline, who was part of the Cameron Sisters dance team.
+He was survived by his wife, Madeline Cameron Seitz, who was part of The Cameron Sisters dance team.